 Curly-haired people go bald at the same rate as straight-haired people.
 There’s no correlation between curls and Male Pattern Baldness, but curly hair does need more maintenance and styling.
 This can lead to hair breakage and make hair loss appear worse.

 Curly hair is unruly and prone to tangling.
 As a father of a 7-year-old with natural curls, I’ve spent many mornings desperately trying to untangle the long hair that she refuses to get cut short!

 As a result, she has lots of split hairs that can’t easily be styled into a neat hairstyle.

 The same is true of adult men with naturally curly hair.
 The more unruly the hair, the more tempting it is to keep styling until it finally sits right.

 However, this can cause damage to hairs and hair follicles, leading to hair breakage.
 In extreme cases, this can cause bald patches.

 Do curly-haired people bald faster?

 When over-maintenance is coupled with natural hair loss from Male Pattern Baldness, it can be easy to think that curly-haired people bald faster.
 The truth is that left alone, curly hair is prone to the same level of baldness as straight hair.

 The baldness naturally occurs at the same rate.
 However, constant styling and detangling causes damage which makes the natural hair loss more obvious.

 Essentially, by causing hair breakage, you’re doubling down on the aesthetic effects of MPB.
-Your hair starts to look thinner as a result of natural hair loss, and you make it more obvious by damaging and breaking your remaining healthy hair.
+Your hair starts to look thinner as a result of natural hair loss, and you might start to be able to see your scalp.
+You then make it more obvious by damaging and breaking your remaining healthy hair.